JONSASSE/432-2018/slides/class03/README.md

     + I've added a chapter on this in the [Course Notes](https://thomaselove.github.io/432-notes/).
     + We'll use the `simputation` package to do simple imputation.
 It's now one of our [packages to install](https://github.com/THOMASELOVE/432-2018/blob/master/data-and-code/PACKAGES.MD).

+4. By today, you were to have read R4DS 22-23.3, 26-27 and Leek Data Sharing & Scientific Code.
+I hope you have.
+Remember that the complete R4DS text is at http://r4ds.had.co.nz/ and those are the section numbers to which I refer.

+5. The [Course Notes](https://thomaselove.github.io/432-notes/) exploded in size over the weekend, including things that will bs useful for the first two homework assignments.
+Sorry that I'm not further ahead of you.

 ## **Minute Papers** after Class 02 (edited responses)

 1. What was the most important thing you learned during the 432 class so far?